stardust-enterprises/gradle-rust/README.md

 ```

 The subproject where this plugin is applied will now publish
-Cargo's outputs as Gradle artifacts, allowing you to use them in
+outputs archived as a single Gradle artifact, allowing you to use them in
 other subprojects:

 ```groovy